yarinmanoah/AllEvents/README.md

 ## Features

-The idea is to create an application that has the goal of connecting people who want to play board games/sports/gaming based on location and distance.
-On the first screen, we will ask the user for permission to receive his location.
-Then registration/login
-When the user connects, he is shown a list with all the events that exist, arranged according to the distance from him. on the same screen there will be a search + filters by category.
-By clicking on the event, the user will be shown:
-	- the details of the event.
+Here’s a structured outline of your app idea:

+- **First Screen**: Request location permission from the user.
+- **Registration/Login**: User authentication process.
+- **Event Listing Screen**:
+  - Display events sorted by distance.
+  - Include search functionality and filters by category.
+- **Event Details**:
-	- number of participants.
+  - Show event details, participant count, and list of participants.
-	- who is participating.
-	- the location of the event on a map.
+  - Display event location on a map.
-	-it will also be possible to share the event in messages | Email and of course the possibility to confirm his 	arrival at the event.
-In addition, the user will be able to create an event himself on a dedicated screen, where he will enter the number of participants, a general description and a category selection, as part of the form a map will be opened to the user in which he will pin the location of the event.
+  - Options to share the event via messages or email.
+  - Ability to confirm attendance.
+- **Create Event**:
+  - User can create an event with participant count, description, and category selection.
+  - Map integration for pinning event location.
-Another screen the user will have is the events he attends arranged by date.
+- **User's Events Screen**: Display events the user is attending, sorted by date.

 ## Firebase Integration